 Richard Kall is a network marketing icon and most people in our industry have never even heard of him.
 He has earned tens of millions of dollars during his past thirty plus years in the industry.
-He first joined the network marketing industry in 1978 (Amway) and has achieved top earner positions in several different companies.
+He first joined the network marketing industry in 1978 (Amway) and he has achieved top earner positions in several different companies.

 He also happens to be the mentor of one of my favorite mentors of all time, Mark Yarnell (now deceased).
-Richard mentored Mark during their time together in Nu Skin.
+Richard Kall mentored Mark during their time together in Nu Skin.
 Mark always spoke very fondly of Richard whenever he talked about him.

 Although I have never met Richard Kall in real life (yes, I would love to) I can tell you that he is a man’s man.
 He calls things as he sees it.
 He doesn’t sugarcoat things or tell you what you want to hear.
 He speaks the truth.
 I respect him for that.

 I requested a free copy of his book “The Definitive Guide to Network Marketing” right off his website.
 I printed it out on my printer and read it in one setting.
 I then read it again.
 Then I read it a third time.
 This little book has tons of golden nuggets in it that would benefit ANY network marketing professional.